gvwilson/sensibleadventures/litany.md

 Affie nodded out the window at the unseasonally warm winter.
 "We have the dubious distinction of being the only race in the Litany to destroy itself.
-And if that was all there was to it, the Yith might never have bothered with us.
+And if that was all we accomplished, the Yith might never have taken an interest in us.
 Except somehow we come back.
 Ages and ages from now,
 after the Ck'chk'ck and the Sareeav,